Health and safety for community groups

 Avoid including things that relate only to specific activities or events, such as those listed above under “What can you do to avoid accidents?”.
 The measures you take to reduce particular risks in particular circumstances should be recorded in a risk assessment.

-See appendix 1 for example health and safety policies, to give you some ideas.
+See the sample health and safety policies below to give you some ideas.

 Do we need risk assessments?